jhemmi/QgisDiffPlugin/README.md

-# QgisDiffPlugin
+# Qgis Diff Plugin
-Diff plugin make a diff between a vector in Qgis and text file
+Diff plugin make a diff between a vector in Qgis and a text file

 Find issues, codes & home page on gitHub